In this review, I take an in-depth look at the X-Carve CNC from Inventables.

 If this clearance is not enough for you, then you can get the "Z-axis kit" for the X-Carve which adds an extra 2" height to the Z-axis for you to work on.

-Like most CNCs in this category, the X-Carve can mill a variety of materials like hardwood, softwood, MDF, plastics, and PCB among other materials.
+Like most CNCs in this category, the X-Carve CNC router can mill a variety of materials like hardwood, softwood, MDF, plastics, and PCB among other materials.

-For aluminum, inventables recommends using the X-Carve only on the alloy 6061.
+For aluminum, Inventables recommends using the X-Carve only on alloy 6061.

 The software that's commonly used with the X-Carve is Easel.
 This software can tell you how much time it will take to complete the operation based on your design and the material.